gagahpangeran/osu-wiki/wiki/Welcome/en.md

 ### Tagging articles

-Tags help the website's search engine query articles better.
+Tags help the website's search engine[^search] query articles better.
 Tags should be written in the same language as the article and include the original list of tags.
 Tags should use lowercase letters where applicable.

 For example, an article called "Beatmap discussion" may include the following tags: